Alluxio/alluxio/docs/en/operation/Troubleshooting.md

 `conf/alluxio-site.properties`.
 Note that, this value should be no larger than the number of max open files allowed by the system allows.
 One can check the system limit using `"ulimit -n"` on Linux or [other approaches](https://stackoverflow.com/questions/880557/socket-accept-too-many-open-files)
-- Decrease the connection pool size on the client to send requests to master by decreasing `alluxio.user.block.master.client.threads` (default to 10) and `alluxio.user.file.master.client.threads` (default to 10).
-You can set this property to a smaller value in `conf/alluxio-site.properties`.
-Note that, reducing the value of these two properties may potentially add latency for master to serve requests.

 ### Q: I added some files in under file system.
 How can I reveal the files in Alluxio?